BlackBlockOfficial/Black-Block-Contract/README.md

 <br>
 <strong>SUMMARY DESCRIPTION</strong>

-BlackBlock Token Contract Composition
+BlackBlock Contract Composition<br>
 The token was created following openzeppelin standards, so it is an ERC20 with features such as snapshot, burning, and permit, which are common to many other tokens.

-BlockLiquidity Contract Composition
+BlockLiquidity Contract Composition<br>
 The BlockLiquidity Contract was created using the Uniswap v3 interface and libraries, along with some openzeppelin contracts like SafeMath.
-BlockLiquidity is based on two main elements: 2B Token (BlackBlock) and liquidity (NTF or tokenID) created on Uniswap V3.
+BlockLiquidity is based on two main elements: 2B Token (BlackBlock) and liquidity (tokenID) created on Uniswap V3.
 The liquidity contract has three main functions: Monitoring, Swap, and Collect.

 <strong>MONITORING FUNCTION</strong>